panzerdp/dmitripavlutin.com/content/posts/088-event-delegation/index.md

 This mechanism is named *event propagation*.

-The event delegation is a useful pattern because you can listen for events on multiple elements with just one event handler.
+The event delegation is a useful pattern because you can listen for events on multiple elements using one event handler.

 Making the event delegation work requires 3 steps: